9 min read

 What is a food co-op?

-Food cooperatives (or food co-ops) are grocery stores partially owned by consumers in the community.
-They tend to prioritize locally sourced and ethically produced food.
+Food co-ops tend to prioritize locally sourced and ethically produced food.
 This farm business model lets members influence the types of products sold, pricing, and overall store policies.
-Below is a list of the pros and cons running a food co-op.

 pros and cons food co-ops

-How Portland Food Co-op Saves 20% in Labour Using Local Line for Local Buying
+How Portland Food Co-op saves 20% in labour using Local Line for local buying

 With a mission to foster a healthier community and a vibrant local food system, Portland Food Co-op has grown to serve 7,000 member-owners and the general public for nine years.